avakar/limecc/README.md

 Usage example
 -------------

-The Lime language was designed to be concise, yet self-descriptive.
+The [Lime language][2] was designed to be concise, yet self-descriptive.
 The following grammar description produces a simple calculator.

     WS :: discard
     WS ~= {\s+}